 “Brain tumors may only cause headaches.”

-A brain tumor may cause only a headache by the time a person sees a physician about the solitary symptom — and not long after gets the diagnosis.
+A brain tumor may cause only a headache by the time a person sees a physician about the solitary symptom of headache — and not long after they get the frightening diagnosis.

 Dr. Sathi adds, “The duration of having headaches-only depends on the type of tumor, size and location.